-One of the things I try to do is create an environment in my classrooms where students can feel comfortable sharing their ideas and particularly their artwork.
-Recently a way that I found to do this was by having everyone draw the same thing in a step-by-step process.
-A student said that the hardest thing they could think of to draw was a dragonfly.
+One of the things I try to do is create an environment where students can feel comfortable sharing their ideas and particularly their artwork.
+Recently, I found to do this by having everyone draw the same thing in a step-by-step process.
+A student said that the most challenging thing they could think of to draw was a dragonfly.
 I decided to put aside the main project for a few minutes and have everyone draw a dragonfly through step-by-step instruction.
 We all sat down, including a few students who don’t usually participate, and went through the process to draw and then cut out a dragonfly.
-If found the experience quite educational myself as I had never drawn a dragonfly before.
-Breaking it down as I chose to do showed the students that a seemingly insurmountable problem is usually just a series of smaller easily solved problems.
+I found the experience quite educational myself as I had never drawn a dragonfly before.
+Breaking it down as I chose to showed the students that a seemingly insurmountable problem is usually just a series of smaller, easily solved problems.
 The key is to start somewhere.